YogPandya12/kdiff/README.md

-# kdiff: The Kubernetes Configuration Diff & Validation Tool
+# kdelta: The Kubernetes Configuration Diff & Validation Tool

-**kdiff** is a powerful, developer-friendly CLI tool designed to solve the "YAML Hell" in Kubernetes.
+**kdelta** is a powerful, developer-friendly CLI tool designed to solve the "YAML Hell" in Kubernetes.
 It simplifies configuration management by providing real-time validation, semantic comparison, and drift detection for your Kubernetes manifests.

 ---

-## 🛑 The Problem: Why kdiff?
+## 🛑 The Problem: Why kdelta?

 Kubernetes configuration management is notoriously difficult.
 As your infrastructure grows, you inevitably face "YAML Hell":